Theft by False Pretenses - Penal Code 532 PC

 For example, if someone claimed that they could perform certain services for another person—whether it be doing some work at their home, doing some work at their job, or giving them something of value—and the person who made that promise had no intention of doing that and took the other person's money, then that would be theft by pretenses.

 This is a different crime than grand theft or robbery.
-In those crimes, the person takes the property away from the other person without their consent, either by force, fear, or just going and taking it, and the person doesn't see it.
+In those crimes, the person takes the property away from another person without their consent, either by force, fear, or simply taking it without their knowledge.

-In a pretenses case, the other person willingly gives the money or property, thinking that they're going to get something in return.
+In a pretense case, the other person willingly gives the money or property, believing they will receive something in return.
 In reality, though, the person taking the property never intends to fulfill any promise that they've made or give that person anything.
-Still, instead, they're tricking them by pretenses for that person to provide them with money or some property and then claiming that they don't know the person or didn't have anything to do with that contract or relationship.
+Still, instead, they're tricking them by pretending to be someone else to obtain money or property from that person, and then claiming that they don't know the person or had nothing to do with the contract or relationship.

 Defenses for Theft by False Pretenses

-As far as defenses to theft by pretenses cases go, if the defendant charged with this case has performed the obligation that they were supposed to or provided the goods or whatever they were supposed to do in exchange for what the other person gave them, then this would be a defense.
+As far as defenses to theft by pretense cases go, if the defendant charged with this offense has fulfilled the obligation they were supposed to or provided the goods or services they were supposed to in exchange for what the other person gave them, then this would be a defense.
 Other valid defenses could include [specific examples of valid defenses].

-In these types of cases, this could be a defense because then we could show the prosecutors that they didn't intend to trick anybody.
+In these types of cases, this could be a defense because we could then show the prosecutors that the defendant didn't intend to deceive anyone.

 The other party just wanted more from whatever that person did.
 This is more of a civil dispute and should not be filed as a criminal case in this scenario.
-Criminal cases—when it comes to these types of offenses—where someone is accused of trying to con another person—should only be charged if there is evidence that the person never intended to perform or give what they were supposed to and that this was just all a ruse to get money or property.
+Criminal cases—when it comes to these types of offenses, where someone is accused of trying to con another person—should only be charged if there is evidence that the person never intended to perform or give what they were supposed to, and that this was just all a ruse to get money or property.
+In contrast, civil cases are disputes between individuals or organizations, typically involving money or property, that are not criminal.

-If they can be convinced of this, then the case will be dismissed, and they will tell the alleged victim that they need to file a lawsuit if they feel that they have been treated poorly.
-But often, these people go to the police, and they only give a one-sided version and don't give any information that shows that the other side argues.
+If they can be convinced of this, the case will be dismissed, and they will inform the alleged victim that they need to file a lawsuit if they believe they have been treated unfairly.
+However, often these individuals go to the police, and they only provide a one-sided account without offering any information that suggests the opposing side has a valid argument.

-This is where your attorney comes in – to fight for you – to speak for you.
-A lot of times, I intervene in these cases with the police.
-I'm able to give the other side of the story, and then when the prosecutors get the chance, they realize that they're not going to file a criminal lawsuit on this because this person wasn't trying to deceive the other party.
+This is where your attorney comes in – to fight for you, to speak for you.
+Often, I intervene in these cases with the police.
+I'm able to provide the other side of the story, and then when the prosecutors have the chance, they realize that they're not going to file a criminal lawsuit on this because the person wasn't trying to deceive the other party.
 Still, instead, the other party is not satisfied with whatever they did.

 Contact a Criminal Defense Attorney

 By making the alleged victim whole and returning what they've lost, you can often persuade prosecutors to consider a more lenient approach.
-This could mean avoiding jail time and other severe penalties associated with criminal cases.
+This could mean avoiding jail time and other severe penalties associated with criminal cases, offering a glimmer of hope in what may seem like a daunting situation.

-So, call the Hedding Law Firm.
+So, call the Hedding Law Firm, a reputable criminal defense law firm with a proven track record of successfully defending clients in theft by pretense cases.
 Take the first step towards resolving your matter and getting yourself out of the criminal justice system.
-Contact our criminal defense law firm for a free case evaluation.
+Contact our firm for a free case evaluation.